-The Nirimba State Primary School Student Code of Conduct will be reviewed throughout 2022, to reflect the changing circumstances of our new school, data and staff.
+Our Student Code of Conduct will be reviewed in 2026 for implementation from 2027 onwards, however annual reviews by the PBL and Leadership Teams will occur to ensure our Student Code of Conduct is meeting the needs of our students.
 Additionally, a full School Review is conducted every four years in line with the scheduled review process for the School Planning, Reviewing and Reporting cycle.